davekelly63/CCS_CodeBuilder/README.md

 ## Requirements

-DKSS CCS builder must be installed, and running.
+If DKSS CCS Builder is not installed, it will install first time running.

 ## Extension Settings